-Make sense of the world today by looking at the evidence of the past and how things came to be the way they are today, and develop excellent research, analysis and communication skills.
+Make sense of the world by looking at how things came to be the way they are today, and develop excellent research, analysis and communication skills.

 - Part or full-time